Xilmi/Rotp-Fusion/README.md

 2024.10.31 (BR)
 - Fixed some compilation warnings.
 - Replaced the Dialogue font set in languages ​​that required a more complete font set.
+- Removed the "are you sure" popup when you scrap an unused ship design.

 2024.10.31 (Frank Zago)
 - French translations and fixes.